Chief Strategy Officer: Promotion or Demotion?

 To understand what happened and what chief strategy officers do, we will unpack this with a set of questions.

 First, it helped him directly leverage his prior experience as a strategy partner.
-Second, it allowed him to learn about an operating company before taking on an operating role.
+Second, it allowed him to learn more about how to run a company/division/group before taking on an operating role.

 In a previous piece and podcast I discussed why internal strategists are not given as much respect as those working on the operating side of the business.
 I will not repeat those points here.
 What is crucial to note is that moving from consulting to internal strategy, en route to an operating role is a good path to follow.